Atheism during the Age of Enlightenment: D'Holbach

 Baron d'Holbach (1723–1789) was the central figure of the 'coterie holbachique' and the salon he hosted in his Paris home.
 The salon has been interpreted as a meeting place for Parisian atheists, based on an anecdote in which D'Holbach told David Hume, who claimed not to believe anything, that of the eighteen guests at his salon, fifteen were atheists and three had not yet decided.
 There is some doubt as to the accuracy of this statement.
 In any case, D'Holbach himself was a professed atheist.
 The salon was the site of a great deal of discussion about atheism, and the atheistic and theistic guests seem to have spent a great deal of time good-naturedly arguing for their respective positions.
 Despite claims that the salon was a hotbed of atheism, there seem to only have been three convinced atheists in regular attendance: D'Holbach, Denis Diderot and Jacques-André Naigeon.

 D'Holbach's written works often included atheistic themes.
 Alan Charles Kors cites three in particular, Système de la nature, Le Bon-sens and La Morale universelle as being particularly concerned with advancing the cause of atheism.
 Kors summarized some of the basic themes of these three texts as the idea that rigorous materialism was the only coherent viewpoint, and that "the only humane and beneficial morality was one deduced from the imperatives for the happiness and survival of mankind."
 What was relatively unique about D'Holbach was that, as Kors writes, he "was an atheist, and he proselytized".

 The Encyclopédie

 Although the Encyclopédie (published 1751–1772) was driven and edited by the atheist Denis Diderot, the encyclopedia's articles on atheism and atheists take a negative tone, having been written by the pastor Jean-Henri-Samuel Formey and the abbé Claude Yvon.
 This was probably the most common conception of atheism by the public and by some of the "philosophes".
 Yvon identifies the main causes of atheism as ignorance and stupidity, and debauchery and the corruption of morals.
 The article "Athées" is primarily concerned with refuting Bayle's assertions, insisting that atheists "cannot have an exact and complete understanding of the morality of human actions".

+Sylvain Maréchal

+Sylvain Maréchal (1750-1803), a proto-utopian-socialist, bordering on anarchism, was also a staunch atheist.
+In his 1799 essay, Preliminary discourse, or Answer to the question: What is an atheist?, Maréchal proclaimed that he had no more need of God than God needed him, and proclaimed such an attitude was "true atheism" after rejecting several competing stances.
+He outright rejected the idea of masters ruling his life, and that included the will of any god.
+For him, to believe in God is to submit to hierarchy.
+He also wrote the Dictionnaire des athées anciens et modernes (Dictionary of Atheists, Ancient and Modern) in order to present atheism as a respectable philosophical tradition.